Pendo Analytics – An Honest Review

 Many SaaS businesses rate Pendo Analytics among the best in the industry.

 The question is: do the analytics features offered by Pendo live up to the hype?
-And are they really work the $50,000 price tag most companies will be expected to pay for their yearly Pendo analytics subscription?
+And are they really worth the $50,000 price tag most companies will be expected to pay for their yearly Pendo analytics subscription?

 - You can review Pendo’s analytics in their free trial, which displays various different graphs on the basis of dummy data.

 - To replace the dummy data with real numbers from your SaaS company, you’ll need to install a JS snippet inside your application.

 - Pendo’s analytics center around three main features: Paths, Funnels, and Cohorts.